MatthewChuaUTS/41013-Robotics---Lab-Assignment-2-24837546/README.md

 - [x] Teach Github
 - [X] Model a new 6DOF (or higher) industrial robot arm not in the Toolbox
 	- [X] Exactly like the LinearUR3, except following the DH parameters of our chosen robot
-- [ ] Create a simulated environment for your chosen scenario
+- [-] Create a simulated environment for your chosen scenario
 	- [x] Implement static environment
-- [ ] Implement a MATLAB/Python graphical user interface (GUI) with:
+- [x] Implement a MATLAB/Python graphical user interface (GUI) with:
-   - [ ] Advanced "teach" functionality
+   - [x] Advanced "teach" functionality
-   - [ ] Individual joint movements
+   - [x] Individual joint movements
-   - [ ] Cartesian movements
+   - [x] Cartesian movements
 - [ ] Incorporate a functional e-stop (simulated and real)
-- [ ] Add safety features to the simulated environment:
+- [x] Add safety features to the simulated environment:
    - [X] Barriers
-   - [ ] Warning signs/lights/sirens
+   - [x] Warning signs/lights/sirens
 - [ ] Implement collision detection and avoidance
 - [X] Set up a code repository (preferably GitHub) for the project
 - [X] Complete and submit the Week 7 Proposal: